Directory of Corporate Archives in the United States and Canada, L-M

 Description: In 1938, Molex Product Company was founded in Brookfield, Illinois.
-Molex was named after a unique plastic molding material. the Molex archives documents the world's second largest manufacturer of electronic connectors, switches, fiber optics, and associated application tooling from its first factory to its 49 manufacturing facilities in 21 countries in 1999.
-The Molex archives holds several thousand artifacts, an audio-visual collection that includes over 100,000 images and 632 videos, and a printed and manuscript collection of over 100 linear feet.
+The company was named after a unique plastic molding material with insulating properties that made it perfect for use in new electric appliances.
+The Molex Archives document this manufactuer of electronic connectors, switches, fiber optics, and associated application tooling from its first factory to its current global reach.
+The Molex archives holds several thousand artifacts, an audio-visual collection that includes over 200,000 images and 1,200 videos, and a printed and manuscript collection of over 150 linear feet.

 1 Norway Street

 The archives of the Monsanto Corporation are now maintained by Washington University in St. Louis.
 Inquiries should be sent to: